 Using the PostgreSQL recursive CTE to compute Bacon numbers for actors listed in the IMDb

-Bryn Llewellyn is a Developer Advocate at Yugabyte, Inc. YugabyteDB is an open source, cloud native distributed SQL database that looks like PostgreSQL to the developer.
+Bryn Llewellyn is a Technical Product Manager at Yugabyte, Inc. YugabyteDB is an open source, cloud native distributed SQL database that looks like PostgreSQL to the developer.
 Bryn’s speciality is SQL and stored procedures in the context of distributed SQL.

 Bryn has worked in the software field for more than forty years.
 He started working with SQL when he joined Oracle UK in 1990.
 He relocated to Oracle HQ (Redwood Shores, CA) in 1996 and his last role, before leaving, was as the Product Manager for PL/SQL.
 He left Oracle in April 2019 to join YugaByte, Inc.

 Bryn started off doing image analysis and pattern recognition at Oxford University (programming in FORTRAN) and then worked in Oslo, first at the Norwegian Computing Center and then in a startup.
 In Norway, Bryn programmed in Simula—recognized as the first object-oriented programming language and as the inspiration for C++.

 Students of Computer Science are often given this famous assignment:

 - Compute the Bacon numbers for actors listed in the IMDb up to, for example, five hops